kdillmcfarland/2021-04-02-r-ladies-seattle-online/index.md

 <p>
 Everyone who participates in Carpentries activities is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
 This document also outlines how to report an incident if needed.
 </p>
+<p> Additionally, particpants are required to follow the <a href="https://rladies.org/code-of-conduct/"> R-Ladies Code of Conduct</a>.

 <p class="text-center">
   <a href="https://goo.gl/forms/KoUfO53Za3apOuOK2">